Block List

 }

-In some cases, you might want to use the Block List Editor to hold some data and not necessarily render a view since the data should be presented in different areas on a page.
+Sometimes, you might want to use the Block List Editor to hold some data and not necessarily render a view.
+This applies when the data should be presented in different areas on a page.
 An example could be a product page with variants stored in a Block List Editor.

 Example: